1. What are Metsä Board's main products and what are their typical end uses?

 2. What are Metsä Board's vision, strategy and financial targets?

 Metsä Board's vision is to be the preferred supplier of premium paperboards, creating value for customers globally.
-The company's strategic cornerstones are focus, growth and profitability, and its financial targets are an ROCE of over 12% from 2017 onwards and maximum net gearing of 70%.
+The company's strategic cornerstones are focus, growth and profitability.
 Read more about our strategy here.

 3. Who are Metsä Board's customers?